DomoApps/domo-developer-portal/docs/Apps/App-Framework/Tools/domo.js.md

 #### Mobile Web

-The Domo URLs for mobile web are not always the same as for desktop web.
+The Domo URLs for mobile web are not always the same as those for desktop web.
 Use the `domo.env.platform` variable to determine which environment your app is running in.
-For mobile web the routes are currently prefixed with `/m#`.
-For example `/m#/profile/3234`.
+For mobile web, the routes are currently prefixed with `/m#`.
+For example: `/m#/profile/3234`.

 #### External Links